 |Dock Lines keep your boat securely tied to the dock.

 Check Price on Amazon - Better Boat's dock lines are made of marine-grade double-braided nylon with a heat-treated eyelet.

 3 Reasons Why Every Boater Needs Insurance

 - Boats are easy to steal!
 The locks on trailers are incredibly easy to break off (even the good ones).
-All a criminal has to do is hook up your boat to his hitch, pop off the lock, and drive into the sunset.
+All a criminal has to do is hook up your boat (already all strapped down) to his hitch, pop off the lock and drive into the sunset.
 You're very unlikely to see the boat ever again.